debugsociety/Curriculum/lectures/003_command_line_basics.md

 If you are new to programming, you likely spend most of your computer-time using a GUI (pronounced gooey).
 A GUI is a user interface designed to simplify the usage of applications.
 Unfortunately, a GUI just cannot match the speed and utility of the command line.
 Once you are comfortable working in the command line, you will be empowered.

 ## Why complicate things?
+Some people argue that GUI is always easier, and, therefore, better.
+I'd like to disprove that argument with an example:
-*Moving files of type .pdf from the 'Downloads' folder into a folder named Desktop/PDF* Using the GUI:
+### Task: *Move files of type .pdf from the 'Downloads' folder into a folder named Desktop/PDF*
+#### Using the GUI:
 - Right click the desktop
 - Click 'create new folder'
 - Type 'PDF'